evanconnelly/squash/README.md

 ## Usage
 <img src="/assets/menu.png" alt="Menu Image" width="400">

-Right click a HTTP request in Caido - > Plugins - > Squash -> Minimize Request
+Right click an HTTP request in Caido - > Plugins - > Squash -> Minimize Request
 the minimized request will open in a new Replay tab for review and testing